Bedxxe/metagenomics/_episodes/01-background-metadata.md

 > ## Amplicon or Shotgun?
 >
-> Suppose you would like to compare the microbiome of sintomatic vs asintomatic pacients in certain disease.
+> Suppose you would like to compare the microbiomes' metabolic diversity of sintomatic vs asintomatic pacients in certain disease.
 > Which type or metagenomics would you choose?
 > If you would to investigate variation of a certain gene in a microorganisms community would you use Amplicon
 > or shotgun metagenomics?